 - When was the last routine maintenance done?

-- Had there been previous performance issues with the truck?
+- Were there previous performance issues with the truck?

 - Who was responsible for loading the cargo?